SSeg: Active Sparse Point-Label Augmentation for Semantic Segmentation

 \section{Abstract}

-\textit{Semantic segmentation is essential to automate underwater imagery analysis with ecology monitoring purposes.
-Unfortunately, fine grained underwater scene analysis is still an open problem even for top performing segmentation models.
-The high cost of obtaining dense, expert-annotated, segmentation labels hinders the supervision of models in this domain.
+Semantic segmentation is essential for automating remote sensing analysis in fields like ecology.
+However, fine-grained analysis of complex aerial or underwater imagery remains an open challenge, even for state-of-the-art models.
+Progress is frequently hindered by the high cost of obtaining the dense, expert-annotated labels required for model supervision.
 While sparse point-labels are easier to obtain, they introduce challenges regarding which points to annotate and how to propagate the sparse information.
-We present \textbf{SparseUWSeg}, a novel framework that addresses both issues.
-SparseUWSeg employs an active sampling strategy to guide annotators, maximizing the value of their point labels.
-Then, it propagates these sparse labels with a hybrid approach leverages both the best of SAM2 and superpixel-based methods.
-Experiments on two diverse underwater datasets demonstrate the benefits of SparseUWSeg over state-of-the-art approaches, achieving up to +5\% mIoU over D+NN.
-Our main contribution is the design and release of a simple but effective interactive annotation tool, integrating our algorithms.
-It enables ecology researchers to leverage foundation models and computer vision to efficiently generate high-quality segmentation masks to process their data.}
+We present \textbf{SSeg\footnote{\url{https://sites.google.com/unizar.es/sseg/home}}}, a novel framework that addresses both issues.
+SSeg first employs an active sampling strategy to guide annotators, maximizing the value of their point labels.
+Then, it propagates these sparse labels with a hybrid approach leveraging both the best of SAM2 and superpixel-based methods.
+Experiments on two diverse monitoring datasets demonstrate SSeg's benefits over state-of-the-art approaches.
+Our main contribution is a simple but effective interactive annotation tool integrating our algorithms.
+It enables ecology researchers to leverage foundation models and computer vision to efficiently generate high-quality segmentation masks to process their data.